LSSTDESC/qp/docs/getting_started/qpprimer.md

-# What is qp?
+# qp Primer

 * The point of qp is to provide a method of representing and storing distributions that are not continuous, analytic functions

-* Essentially a mini stats primer on distributions
+* A quick stats primer on distributions
     * What is a distribution/pdf?
     * What are the qualities of a distribution (i.e. normalized, always positive, etc)
     * What can you do with a distribution? (i.e. CDF, moments, etc)